camunda/camunda-docs-manual/content/update/patch-level.md

 In case you use an embedded process engine inside your Java Application, you need to

-1. update the Process Engine librarayin your dependency management (Apache MAven, Gradle ...),
+1. update the Process Engine library in your dependency management (Apache Maven, Gradle ...),
 2. re-package the application,
 3. deploy the new version of the application.

-# Standalone Webapplication Distribution
+# Standalone Web-Application Distribution

 In case you installed the [Standalone Webapplication Distribution]({{< relref "introduction/downloading-camunda.md#download-the-runtime" >}}) you need to

-1. undeploy the previous version of the webapplication,
+1. undeploy the previous version of the web-application,
-2. deploy the new version of the webapplication.
+2. deploy the new version of the web-application.

 # Applying Multiple Patches at Once